lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab5.md

 ## Assignment

 Write one multiple choice question about any topic we have covered.
 There must be at least two choices, but there can be more than that if you prefer.
+You can do true or false questions, true multiple choice (only one is correct), or multi-select (more than one may be correct).
 Indicate what the correct answer is, and briefly explain why it is correct.
 Finally, indicate which lecture topic or day your questioons is related to.
+If it's related to more than one, just try to say at least one.

 ## Examples